Code-Institute-Submissions/Full-Stack-Frameworks-with-Django-Milestone-Project-3/README.md

 ** Desktop **
 - At the top left there is the logo of the brand, linked to the home page.

-- In the center at the top a search bar.
+- In the center, at the top, there is a search bar.

-- Below the search bar there are the buttons with the categories with drop down menu.
-For a targeted and cleaner search by the user.
+- Below the search bar there are the buttons with the categories in a drop down menu.
+For a targeted and cleaned search by the user.

-- At the top right there are two buttons one for the profile, one for the cart.
+- At the top right there are two buttons, one for the profile, one for the cart.

 ** Tablets and mobile devices **

-- The menu is displayed with the layout of the hamburger, where the home and categories are located.
-The search bar, in profile and the shopping cart remain visible through icons.
+- The menu is displayed with the layout of the hamburger where the home and categories are located.
+The search bar, profile and the shopping cart remain visible through icons.

-- The page content is resized to a layout appropriate to the size of the smallest device screen size.
+- The page content is resized accordingly to the size of the smallest devices screen size.

 #### Home page:

 - Provides the user with a friendly and simple complete view of the website layout.
-The screen is dominated by an image and a question that entices the user, visitor to explore the site.
+The screen is dominated by an image and a question that invites the user to explore the site.

 #### Product page:

-- Show users available books with name, price, membership category, rating.
+- It show to users available books with name, price, membership category, rating.

 - As Superuser / Admin there are also the edit and delete buttons.